Episodes: 20 (half-hour)

 Mark “Harvard” Shrake (Rory Scovel) is a one-man knot of insecurity and a know-it-all.
 He earned his nickname because he’s the only one on the ground floor who went to college — community college.
 He’s now the building’s IT guy and likes to think that gives him power over the upstairs guys (it doesn’t).
 He’s always disliked the people who work upstairs, but he now has an extra reason to hate Brody.
 He’s dating the girl that Harvard has always loved.

 Fun and uninhibited, Tori (Alexis Knapp) comes with two gears — sleep (which she often does at work) and very much awake.
 She’s done more living in the past 10 years than most people do in 40.
 Even though she has given up dating, she loves to hit the town with her ever-growing gay posse.
 Their escapades have turned Tori into a minor social media celebrity.

 Derrick Dupree (James Earl) is in charge of office supplies.
 He’s tough on the outside but is truly a big-hearted, good-natured teddy bear.
 He loves his friends, loves being a part-time DJ and loves his job.
 Derrick looks after his nephew whenever he can help his sister out.
 He’s also fiercely protective of Jenny, Tori and even Harvard.
 He actually has a bit of a puppy-dog crush on Tori.

 What do you think?
-Do you like the XXXXXX TV series?
-Do you think it should be cancelled or renewed for another season?
+Do you like the Ground Floor TV series?
+Do you think it should have been cancelled or renewed for a third season?